 Probiotics are live microorganisms (good bacteria) that reside in the gut.
 Probiotics support our immune system, aid digestion and assist with nutrient absorption into our bloodstream.
 If you have intestinal dysbiosis or poor gut flora such as yours truly, you’ll be more susceptible to viral and bacterial infections (and colds and flu).
 I make sure to take probiotics and eat fermented foods daily.
 Fermented foods are naturally packed with probiotics that promote healthy gut bacteria - we've been making loads of sauerkraut and kimchi in the office and eating a spoonful each day with our soups and salads.

-Examples of probiotics include kefir, kombucha tea, yoghurt, miso, sauerkraut, kimchi, fermented vegetables and Healthy Chef Green Smoothie.
+Examples of probiotics include kefir, kombucha tea, yoghurt, miso, sauerkraut, kimchi, fermented vegetables and Healthy Chef Everyday Greens.

 Lemons, oranges, grapefruit and limes are great sources of Vitamin C, which helps maintain the body’s defence against bacterial infections.